kevinphan97/Note-Taker-Express/README.md

   -[Questions](#questions)<br/>

   ## Description
   This project used node express js to create a simple yet effective note taking application.
+This project is deployed on heroku at https://calm-forest-03598.herokuapp.com/

   ## Installation
   Any necessary installations needed for this program will be done through the integrated terminal on the server.js file.
 After opening the terminal, type in "npm i".